hiimtung/wordpress_on_aws_with_terraform/README.md

 # wordpress-on-aws-with-terraform
 ##### TODO
 - [ ] checkov
+- [ ] ludicrousdb
 ##### Description

-This project is to create a high avaibility wordpress web-server on AWS base on Terraform - an IaaC platform.<br>
+This project is to create a high avaibility wordpress web-server on AWS base on Terraform - an IaC platform.<br>

 ##### Prerequisites